beastrc/learn-web3_dapp/markdown/polygon/GET_BALANCE.md

 # 🏋️ Challenge

 {% hint style="tip" %}
 **Imagine this scenario:** You know you have a big balance.
 You need to show that balance so you can brag about it to all your awesome Web 3 developer friends!
-In `components/protocols/polygon/components/steps/Balance.tsx`, implement the`checkBalance` function :
+In `components/protocols/polygon/components/Balance.tsx`, implement the `checkBalance` function :
 {% endhint %}

 **Take a few minutes to figure this out.**